ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 eg. in case of resource saturation or to implement sliding window policies.

-# Providing Rate-Limit headers
+# Providing RateLimit headers

 A server MAY use one or more `RateLimit` response header fields defined in this document to communicate its quota policies.

-The returned values apply to the metrics used to evaluate the quota policy respect to the current request and MAY not apply to subsequent requests.
+The returned values refers to the metrics used to evaluate if the current request respects the quota policy and MAY not apply to subsequent requests.

 Example: a successful response with the following header fields